 - Why traditional parenting doesn’t work

-- How the brain and body of the infant develops
+- How the brain of the infant develops

 - What happens when babies experience neglect and abuse

 - Attachment styles of the child and the adult

 - How the drama triangle works in our relationships